Data minimization and data economy: ECJ overturns obligation to address customers when purchasing tickets online

 „Salutation not essential for contract fulfillment"

 In its judgment (C-394/23), the ECJ interprets Art.
-6 (1) subpara.
+6 para.
+1 subpara.
 1 lit. b and f in conjunction with Art.
-5 (1) lit. c GDPR to the effect that "the processing of personal data relating to the salutation of a transport company's customers, which aims to personalize commercial communications on the basis of their gender identity, does not appear to be objectively indispensable or essential for the proper performance of a contract and therefore cannot be regarded as necessary for the performance of that contract".
+5 para.
+1 lit. c GDPR to the effect that "the Processing personal data concerning the salutation of a carrier's customers, which aims to personalize commercial communications on the basis of their gender identity, does not appear objectively indispensable or essential for the proper performance of a contract and therefore cannot be considered necessary for the performance of that contract".

-This is because, according to the principle of data minimization in the GDPR, personal data may only be processed to an extent that is appropriate, proportionate and limited to what is necessary for the purpose.
-The ECJ pointed out that the GDPR contains an exhaustive list of justifications for the processing of personal data.
-In particular, processing for the performance of a contract or for the purposes of the legitimate interests pursued by the controller or by a third party are relevant.
+Because according to the principle of Data minimization in the GDPR may personal data only be processed to an extent that is appropriate, proportionate and limited to what is necessary for the purpose.
+The ECJ pointed out that the GDPR an exhaustive list of justifications for the Processing of personal data.
+The following are particularly relevant Processing for the performance of a contract or for the purposes of the legitimate interests pursued by the controller or by a third party.

 Risk of discrimination outweighs legitimate interest

-With regard to the legitimate interest, the Court emphasized that the collection of the salutation is not necessary if customers are not informed of the purpose of the processing or if the processing goes beyond what is necessary to achieve that purpose.
-Furthermore, the Court emphasized that the risk of discrimination based on gender identity can play an important role in the balancing of legitimate interests.
-Furthermore, processing would be unlawful if the fundamental rights and freedoms of the data subject, in particular due to the risk of discrimination, outweigh the legitimate interest of the company.
+With regard to the legitimate interest, the Court emphasized that the collection of the salutation is not necessary if the customers are not informed about the purpose of the Processing are informed or if the Processing goes beyond what is necessary to achieve this purpose.
+Furthermore, the Court emphasized that the risk of discrimination on the basis of gender identity can play an important role when weighing up the legitimate interests.
+Furthermore, the Processing inadmissible if the fundamental rights and freedoms of the data subject, in particular due to the risk of discrimination, outweigh the legitimate interest of the company.

 ECJ: Companies obliged to minimize data

-This ruling makes it clear that the processing of personal data must meet strict legal requirements.
+This judgment makes it clear that the Processing of personal data must meet strict legal requirements.
 It shows that, in similar cases, national courts and data protection authorities have a duty to examine alternative solutions that interfere less with the rights of data subjects and must pay greater attention to the principles of data minimization and proportionality.

-Companies are obliged to consider alternative, less intrusive solutions, especially when it comes to processing sensitive data such as gender identity.
+Companies are obliged to consider alternative, less intrusive solutions, particularly when it comes to the Processing sensitive data such as gender identity.

 The national courts must now decide on the specific facts of the case on the basis of this ruling, taking into account the requirements of the ECJ.